American lobster

 The American lobster (Homarus americanus) is a species of lobster found on the Atlantic coast of North America, chiefly from Labrador to New Jersey.
-It is also known as Atlantic lobster, Canadian lobster, true lobster, northern lobster, Canadian Reds, or Maine lobster.
+It is also known as Atlantic lobster, Canadian lobster, northern lobster, Canadian Reds, or Maine lobster.
+It is sometimes called the true lobster or common lobster, but those names are ambiguous.
 It can reach a body length of 64 cm, and a mass of over 20 kg, making it not only the heaviest crustacean in the world, but also the heaviest of all living arthropod species.
 Its closest relative is the European lobster Homarus gammarus, which can be distinguished by its coloration and the lack of spines on the underside of the rostrum.
 American lobsters are usually bluish green to brown with red spines, but several color variations have been observed.

 Distribution

 Homarus americanus is distributed along the Atlantic coast of North America, from Labrador in the north to Cape Hatteras, North Carolina, in the south.
 South of New Jersey, the species is uncommon, and landings in Delaware, Maryland, Virginia and North Carolina usually make up less than 0.1% of all landings.
 A fossil claw assigned to Homarus americanus was found at Nantucket, dating from the Pleistocene.
 In 2013, an American lobster was caught at the Farallon Islands off the coast of California.
 It has been introduced to Norway and potentially Iceland.